Book to Action 2021: Equity, Health and Sustainability | Related Documentary Resources

-We’ve started a list of documentaries with discussion and action guides.
+Below is a curated list of documentaries with discussion and action guides.
 Watch then discuss as a community.
 Build a panel of local community partners to apply lessons learned to your locale.
 Documentary producers are often excellent community partners and potential speakers, especially as films often offer discussion guides and resources for community members looking to get involved.
-Join the discussion on Slack.

 - And Then They Came For Us (2017) – Seventy-eight years ago, Executive Order 9066 paved the way to the profound violation of constitutional rights that resulted in the forced incarceration of 120,000 Japanese Americans.
 Host a screening and download the study guide.